| 1 | Red-tailed green ratsnake |

 A mildly venomous tree snake, which ranges from Mexico to far southern Arizona, and is the most northerly member of the vine snake clan.
 Thornscrub vine snakes (Oxybelis microphthalmus) can reach 1.5 metres, but are incredibly thin, skirting over the flimsiest of branches without snapping them.
 They can fasten a prehensile tail to branches and dangle down, plucking up prey species like anoles.

-The one thing Oxybelis microphthalmus wishes it has is a powerful venom, but they combine several more imaginative strategies in order to compensate.
-First is kinking its body to resemble a gnarly piece of vegetation, and swinging in the breeze.
-This actually had nothing to do with the vine title – they were named from the pre-existing green vine snake.
-Second is a flash of bright warning colour, as like a cottonmouth, they bare their mouths wide open, but with a rich purple-brown colour instead of white.
+The one thing Oxybelis microphthalmus wishes it has is a powerful venom, but this species combines several more imaginative strategies in order to compensate.
+The first is kinking its body to resemble a gnarly piece of vegetation, and swinging in the breeze – hence the vine snake name.
+The second is a flash of bright warning colour, as like a cottonmouth, this species bares its mouth open wide, but with a rich purple-brown colour instead of white.

-The impression is of a lethal, finely tuned rainforest venom flowing through every fold of their mouth, completely false but highly convincing.
+The impression is of a lethal, fine-tuned venom flowing through every fold of its mouth, completely false but highly convincing.
 Thornscrub vine snakes look completely crazy while flashing these colours, and they don’t rest on their laurels.
 They combine the display with a piercing hiss and a tight S-coil, as though a life-ending strike is imminent.

 Maximum length: 85.7cm.

-The ring-necked snake is one of the USA’s most humble species.
-They typically measure just 30cm and live in forests, often hiding in the safety of anthills.
+The ring-necked snake is one of the USA’s most humble (and common) species.
+It typically measures just 30cm, and lives in forests, often hiding in the safety of large anthills.
 It’s possible to find dozens of ringneck snakes in an hour, as they regularly congregate under logs, rotting bark, or manmade objects like sheet metal.
-This gives them natural safety, yet racoons and red-tailed hawks are canny creatures and can easily tear away these shields.
+This gives them a natural safety shield, yet racoons and red-tailed hawks are canny creatures which can easily tear away these shields.

 Consequently, ring-necked snakes have evolved a strange defensive mechanism.
 When cornered, they’ll suddenly flip over, and dazzle their enemies with a bright underside.
 This bright underbelly varies from yellow to pink to bright red.
 While scientists aren’t sure how often it succeeds, the goal is believed to be stunning predators into leaving the area, assuming them to be venomous.

 Ring-necked snakes aren’t complete pushovers, and will bend their heads back and bite savagely.
-The sweet (or sour) spot is the neck – touch and they’ll bite without fail.
-Ringneck snakes occupy virtually the entire US southeast.
+The sweet (or sour) spot is the neck – touch this sensitive area, and they’ll bite without fail.
+Ringneck snakes are mega-widespread in the US, occupying 45/48 lower states.

 Maximum length: 150cm.

 This branch-loving snake inhabits southern Thailand, peninsular Malaysia and Borneo.
-They have a mild venom, but with virtually no effects in humans, as even a swollen arm would be a fluke beyond fluke.
-Wall’s bronzeback (Dendrelaphis cyanochloris) has a bronze head, a creamy-green belly, and a black stripe between, and finally, electric blue skin which is clearly visible beneath.
+It has a mild venom, but one with virtually no effects in humans, as even a swollen arm would be a fluke beyond a fluke.
+Wall’s bronzeback (Dendrelaphis cyanochloris) has a bronze head, a creamy-green belly, and a black stripe between the two.
+Finally, there’s a layer of electric blue skin, which is clearly visible beneath.

 Dendrelaphis cyanochloris is commonly confused with its cousin the elegant bronzeback, which also has electric blue patches.
-But the blue is far more encompassing in Wall’s bronzeback, and they’re much more inclined to blast predators with these bright colours, stunning them momentarily, then sending them fleeing.
+But the blue is far more encompassing in Wall’s bronzeback, and it’s much more inclined to blast predators with these bright colours, stunning them momentarily, before sending them fleeing.

 Wall’s bronzeback has blue colours visible constantly, but during pressure points, they’ll inflate their chest to spread their scales apart, revealing more of the interstitial skin between.

-The likes of painted bronzebacks barely have this power, despite being far more common in Thailand.
-Perhaps the painted bronzeback has slightly superior speed and agility, ensuring their survival, but Wall’s bronzebacks benefit from their blue-blasting intimidation tactics, giving them a safety buffer against predators.
+The likes of painted bronzebacks use this power only occasionally, despite being far more common in Thailand.
+Perhaps the painted bronzeback has slightly superior speed and agility, ensuring its survival, without the need for blue-blasting intimidation techniques, although painted bronzebacks still have some blue on their bodies.
 Wall’s bronzebacks prey on a mixture of frogs and lizards, and have especially large eyes.

 Maximum length: 123cm.

-A dangerous venomous pitviper of Sumatra, peninsular Malaysia and far southern Thailand.
+A dangerously venomous pitviper of Sumatra, peninsular Malaysia and far southern Thailand.
 This species lives on jungle branches, and has a venom containing 216 identified proteins.
 There’s almost as many colours, as Hagen’s pitviper begins with the typical jungle green for a Trimeresurus pitviper.
-They have an electric blue upper lip, and a white line along their flanks.
-Between their scales, they have silky black skin which they can show off at will.
+It has an electric blue upper lip, and a white line along the flanks.
+Between its scales, it has silky black skin which it can show off at will.

-Hagen’s pitviper (Trimeresurus hageni) enjoys the best of both worlds, as in foliage, they have a complete cloak of camouflage, with such a leafy green body that it spreads to cover their eyes.
+Hagen’s pitviper (Trimeresurus hageni) enjoys the best of both worlds, as in foliage, it has a complete cloak of camouflage, with such a leafy green body that the greenness spreads to cover its eyes.
 At a distance, Hagen’s pitvipers are almost impossible to spot.
 But when cornered, they use their blue, white and black shades to create a shocking display of colours.
 No sane human being would want to stroke a wild Hagen’s pitviper.

 The physical characteristics of a venomous snake aren’t taught in school, but are somehow universally understood.
 An adult Hagen’s pitviper looks venomously radioactive, as though every cell is pulsating with poison.